code-dot-org/python-lab-packages/README.md

 - We patch `requests` in order to route requests through code.org's request proxy.
 This protects students by only allowing requests to an allow-list of urls.

-All Python Lab programs are prefixed with `setup_pythonlab()`, the method this package exposes, which applies the above patches.
+All Python Lab programs are prefixed with `setup_pythonlab()`, the method this package exposes, which only applies the matplotlib patch for now.

 ## Setup
 - Install `pyenv`.